Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

     <a href="#hide_acupuncture" class="hide" id="hide_acupuncture">+</a>
     <a href="#show_acupuncture" class="show" id="show_acupuncture">-</a>
     <div class="question">
-		Harmony, holism, and oscillation in Taosit acupuncture
+		Harmony, holism, and oscillation in acupuncture
 	</div>
 	<div class="answer">
 		<p>
-		Not written yet -- coming soon!
+		Not written yet, but coming soon: a case study of how the Taoist tradition of acupuncture embodies holism on two levels, as well as a monist attitude to the core energy of living beings.
 		</p>
 	</div>
 </div>